Bernal Díaz del Castillo: Historia verdadera de la conquista de la Nueva España

-Death

-Bernal Díaz died between January 1 and January 3 1584.
-He was alive on January 1, but on January 3, his son, Francisco, appeared before the Cabildo of Guatemala and informed them that his father had died.
-Miguel León-Portilla accepts this date in his Introduction (dated July 1984 "a cuatro siglos de la muerte de Bernal") to the anthology of extended excerpts from the Historia verdadera.

-Alicia Mayer (2005) praised that edition, its selection, and León-Portilla's introduction, saying they remained, down to the date of her review, "fuente imprescindible de consulta" (an indispensable source to consult) without seeing his manuscript published.
 An expanded and corrected copy of the manuscript kept in Guatemala was sent to Spain and published, with revisions, in 1632.
 The manuscript was edited by Fray Alonso de Remón and Fray Gabriel Adarzo y Santander prior to publication.
 In this first published edition of Bernal Díaz's work, there is a chapter (212), which some consider apocryphal because it contains signs and portents of the conquest, omitted from later editions.